Algal Biotechnology and Bioeconomy MSc

 Entry requirements

-We will be running an online event in March 2023, where you will have the opportunity to speak to experts in the algal biotechnology field and find out more about the theory and practical sessions that form part of the course.
-Further details about this event will be available soon.
+We will be running an online event on 26th October 2023, where you will have the opportunity to speak to experts in the algal biotechnology field and find out more about the theory and practical sessions that form part of the course.
+Further details about this event can be found on our Open Days page.

-If you would like more information about the course or the above events, please contact us.
+If you would like more information about the course, application deadlines, funding or visas, please contact us.

 Scholarships: